-- Next to each debt, list the total amount owed, the monthly payment due and the interest rate paid.
+- Write down the total amount owed, the monthly payment due and the interest rate paid.

-- Add the total amount owed on all debts and put that in one column.
-Now you know how much you need to borrow with a debt consolidation loan.
+- Now add the total amount owed on all debts.
+Put that figure in one column.
+That’s how much you need to borrow for a debt consolidation loan.

-- Add the monthly payments you currently make for each debt and put that number in another column.
-That gives you a comparison number for your debt consolidation loan.
+- For comparison purposes, add the monthly payments you currently make for each debt.
+Put that number in another column.

-- The next step is to approach a bank, credit union or online lending source and ask for a debt consolidation loan (sometimes referred to as a personal loan) that covers the total amount owed.
-Ask how much the monthly payment will be and what interest rate charges are.
+- Go to a bank, credit union or online lender to ask for a debt consolidation loan (occasionally referred to as a personal loan) to cover the total amount owed.
+Ask about the monthly payment figure and the interest rate charges.

-- Finally, do a comparison between what you currently pay each month and what you would pay with a debt consolidation loan.
+- Do a comparison between what you’re currently paying each month and what you would pay with a debt consolidation loan.

-Your new monthly payment and interest rate should be lower than the total you were paying.
-If not, try negotiating with your lender to lower both rates.
-If you’ve been a good customer at that bank or credit union, they may take that into consideration and reduce your rates.
+Bottom line: Your new monthly payment and interest rate should be lower than the total you are currently paying.
+If it’s not, you could negotiate with the lender to lower both rates.
+Usually, banks and credit unions recognize good customers and will work to reduce those rates.

 Debt Consolidation Loan Example

-Now suppose you get a Debt Consolidation Loan for $27,000 with an interest rate of 6.99%.
-It would take you 38 months to pay if off, and you’d have $3,128 in interest charges.
+Now imagine getting a debt consolidation loan for $27,000 with an interest rate of 6.99% It would take you 38 months to pay it off.
+You would pay $3,128 in interest.

-The average APR on a personal loan at the start of 2016 was 9.66%, according the Federal Reserve.
-The average credit score was 687.
-So to get our hypothetical 6.99% APR, your credit score would need to be somewhere in the mid-to-high 700s.
+The average APR on a personal loan in August 2017 was 9.76%, according to the Federal Reserve.
+The average credit score was 685.
+To receive our hypothetical 6.99% APR, your credit score would need to range somewhere in the mid-to-high 700s.